Hooker with a heart of gold: Historical development

-In classical Roman literature, the prostitute was commonly portrayed as especially selfish; the stereotypically bad woman against whom the femina bona (good woman, typically a loyal wife) was contrasted.
+In classical Roman literature, the prostitute was commonly portrayed as especially selfish – the stereotypically bad woman against whom the femina bona (good woman, typically a loyal wife) was contrasted.
 This stigma against prostitutes largely persisted in Western society from Roman times until at least the start of the 21st century.
-Nevertheless, the prostitute with a heart of gold still appeared quite frequently in Roman writings from around the time of Terence; for example in Terence's Hecyra and in Livy's semi fictionalised account of Hispala Faecenia.
-The Roman prostitute with a heart of gold was however invariably portrayed as an exception to the norm for prostitutes to be selfish and greedy.
-Unlike the Greek "good hetaera", who could sometimes end up marrying elite men, the Roman prostitute with a heart of gold was expected to know her place at the margins of Roman society, though there were exceptions.
+Nevertheless, the prostitute with a heart of gold appeared in Roman writings from around the time of Terence; for example, in Terence's Hecyra and in Livy's semi-fictionalised account of Hispala Faecenia.
+The Roman prostitute with a heart of gold was invariably portrayed as an exception to the norm for prostitutes to be selfish and greedy.
+Unlike the Greek "good hetaera", who could sometimes end up marrying elite men, the Roman prostitute with a heart of gold was generally expected to know her place at the margins of Roman society.

-Subsequent development of the stereotype may also have drawn inspiration from traditions surrounding the Biblical figures of Mary Magdalene and Rahab, or to the ancient Indian theatrical tradition of Sanskrit drama where Śudraka's play Mṛcchakatika (The Little Clay Cart) featured a nagarvadhu (courtesan) with a heart of gold named Vasantasena.
+Subsequent development of the stereotype may also have drawn inspiration from traditions surrounding the Biblical figures of Mary Magdalene and Rahab, or the ancient Indian theatrical tradition of Sanskrit drama where Śudraka's play Mṛcchakatika (The Little Clay Cart) featured a nagarvadhu (courtesan) with a heart of gold named Vasantasena.